 How to Change Your Mind is the most researched and complete book on psychedelics.
 Pollan is a great writer and his story into exploring the psychedelic experiences is captivating.

-Why do we believe in pseudo-science?
-And what you can do to train your mind to be critical about the information you come across.
+Why do we believe in pseudoscience?
+You can train your mind to be critical about the information you come across.

 Brene Brown is a national treasure.
 I highly recommend her special on Netflix.
 Her books are amazingly entertaining and motivating.
 The courage of being vulnerable leads to better outcomes and happier life.